About the campaign | The method

 What kind of trees are we harvesting?

-The volunteers of More Trees Now, harvest only the trees and shrubs that are in excess or unwanted.
-For example, is there only one Hawthorn in an area where it can mature?
-Then it will not be harvested.
+More Trees Now volunteers only harvest trees and shrubs that are in surplus or not needed.
+For instance, if there’s only one Hawthorn in an area where it can successfully grow, it will be left untouched.

-Usually, it is pioneer species that are harvested, such as Maples, Willows, Alder and Birches.
-These species are abundant and most commonly harvested.
-Other sought-after species are Linden, Hawthorn, Blackthorn, Elder, Buckthorn and Hazel.
+Typically, it is pioneer species that are harvested, such as Maples, Willows, Alder, and Birches.
+These species are plentiful and are harvested most often.
+Other desirable species include Linden, Hawthorn, Blackthorn, Elder, Buckthorn, and Hazel.

 HOME-GROWN TREES